 But if you’re reading this, you probably aren’t facing the challenges of an enterprise software development company.
 You’re here because you want tips for hiring a software developer at a startup, and we have good news for you: with the right strategy, big tech’s loss can be small tech’s gain.

-With the safety historically offered by larger companies roiling, there’s a historic opportunity for even a new startup to find people willing to take the risk associated with working for a startup.
+With the safety historically offered by larger companies roiling, there’s a historic opportunity for even a new startup to find software developers willing to take the risk associated with working for a startup.

 You just need to understand the challenges you’re up against, the qualities you should be looking for, precisely who you’re looking to hire, where to find them, and how to hire them.

-1. Why is it hard to hire developers for startups?
+1. Why is it hard for startups to hire software developers?

-Large companies will throw the following in-house team behind hiring software developers:
+Large companies will put the following in-house team behind hiring software developers:

 - A sourcer to identify candidates